‘Tragic outcomes’: Mentally ill face fatal risk with police

 A video of the West Virginia killing hit social media before Jones’ loved ones were informed about his death.

-Nicole Jones, his sister-in-law, was scrolling through Facebook when she clicked on a video that showed a man with blond shoulder-length hair walking on a highway, pursued by at least eight police with guns drawn.
-The man held his arms above his head, a pistol in one hand.
+Nicole Jones, his sister-in-law, was scrolling through Facebook when she clicked on a video that showed a man with red shoulder-length hair walking on a highway, pursued by at least eight police officers with guns drawn.
+The man held his arms above his head, a pistol in one hand as he backed away from the officers.
 He pointed the gun at his own head briefly.

-Jones’ heart dropped as she recognized the man’s walk and the way he flipped his hair over his shoulder— and realized it was her husband Mark’s brother.

-Mark Jones said Matt, who had been a star baseball player and wrestler, struggled with mental health since childhood.
-Matt built a landscaping and tree removal company but was also getting in trouble — often DUIs or driving without a license or violating probation, his family said.

 Mark Jones was at work landscaping when he saw the video of his brother being shot.